 John is a Fellow in Liberty Fellowship, and as a part of Liberty Fellowship is a member of the moderator corps at The Aspen Institute.
 John completed the Diversity Leaders Initiative through The Riley Institute at Furman University in 2010.
 In December 2012, the Charleston School of Law awarded him an honorary Doctor of Laws degree.

 John has always been active in community service, even outside of his primary employment in public service.
 Before becoming a judge, for example, he read to pre-school children on a weekly basis for years in the Greenville Head Start program, tutored middle-school children through Save our Sons, taught middle and high school classes as part of the Junior Achievement program, and served on the board of Friends of the Reedy River.
 While he was a circuit judge, John served on the 2003-04 Governor's Water Law Review Committee.
 John now chairs the South Carolina Access to Justice Commission.

 John has three children.
 His daughter Reed is a 2012 graduate of Duke University with a B.S. in Economics.
-Reed works for Convatec, a global medical products and technologies company, where she serves as Senior Manager for Market Access for North and South America.
-She lives in the West Village of Manhattan.
-John's daughter Anna is a 2016 graduate, cum laude, of Clemson University Calhoun Honors College with a B.S. in Nursing.
-Anna is a registered nurse and lives in Denver.
-His son Cannon is a freshman at Boston College and plans to major in English.
+Reed works for Concerto HealthAI, a platform technology company focused on applications of artificial intelligence to oncology.
+She lives in the Williamsburg neighborhood of Brooklyn.
+John's daughter Anna is a 2016 graduate of Clemson University Calhoun Honors College with a B.S. in Nursing.
+Anna lives in Denver where she works as a registered nurse at Rose Medical Center.
+His son Cannon is a senior at Boston College majoring in English.
+He is also a recording artist performing under the name "Cannon."
 John is the son of J. Kendall Few of Greenville, and Belva Beasley Few of Greenwood.